A Tuesday in September 2007 – Early in the morning after Danny had left for work.

 So I am writing my journal to try and make some sense of it; of why I have so many thoughts in my head; because more than anything that is the thing that gets to me now.
 I just don’t want those thoughts in my head!
 And the idea that they will be there forever just does my head in, as I know that I cannot live with that, not forever.

-Rich often sees himself as a ‘cancer’ that I need to get rid of.
-But he is not the ‘cancer’ what he did is; and I rely on Rich being the cure, along with time and I hope that together they will heal it.
+Danny often sees himself as a ‘cancer’ that I need to get rid of.
+But he is not the ‘cancer’ what he did is; and I rely on Danny being the cure, along with time and I hope that together they will heal it.

-I realised from this that I had not even thought of Rich when I gave the photo away.
+I realised from this that I had not even thought of Danny when I gave the photo away.
 That I had not even realised the message I had sent out.

-On Sunday we discussed Rich’s leaving ‘do’ if he got the new job; and we both admitted that neither of us would feel comfortable with the other one going out without them.
-Rich especially, he could not handle me going out for the night with my friends.
+On Sunday we discussed Danny’s leaving ‘do’ if he got the new job; and we both admitted that neither of us would feel comfortable with the other one going out without them.
+Danny especially: he could not handle me going out for the night with my friends.
 I understand that so we agreed that we would go out together.

-As I am writing this I am realising that over the past month or so Rich and I have started to go back to the intenseness that we had before; and by going back, back to the old Rich I now understand why all the thoughts are back in my head.
+As I am writing this I am realising that over the past month or so Danny and I have started to go back to the intenseness that we had before; and by going back, back to the old Danny I now understand why all the thoughts are back in my head.
 We had such a lovely time in France we have started to go too quickly.

 I just need to slow down a little bit.